 A healthy dog will normally have a cool, clean and moist nose.
 A dog’s nose can change colour, from black to pink, so monitor what is ‘normal’ for your dog.
 Bleeding, crusting or discharge are also signs of your dog being unwell.

-How to keep your dog’s feet and nails healthy
+How to check your dog’s feet and nails

 Check your dog’s pads aren’t cut, torn, and are clean.
 Their nails should be cut back regularly while being careful not to cut the ‘quick’, as this could result in clipping the dog’s nerve, causing them discomfort.
 Healthy nails shouldn’t split, look rough or break easily.